Notice; proposed incidental harassment authorization; request for comments.

 To estimate acoustic effects from the Q-20 test activities, acoustic sources to be used were examined with regard to their operational characteristics as described in the previous section.
 Systems with an operating frequency greater than 200 kHz were not analyzed in the detailed modeling as these signals attenuate rapidly resulting in very short propagation distances.
 Based on the information above, the Navy modeled the Q-20 sonar parameters including source levels, ping length, the interval between pings, output frequencies, directivity (or angle), and other characteristics based on records from previous test scenarios and projected future testing.
 Additional information on sonar systems and their associated parameters is in Appendix A, Supplemental Information for Underwater Noise Analysis of the Navy's IHA application.

 Every active sonar operation includes the potential to expose marine animals in the neighboring waters.
 The number of animals exposed to the sonar is dictated by the propagation field and the manner in which the sonar is operated (i.e., source level, depth, frequency, pulse length, directivity, platform speed, repetition rate).
-The modeling for Q-20 test activities Start Printed Page 47303involving sonar occurred in five broad steps listed below, and was conducted based on the typical RDT&E activities planned for the Q-20 study area.
+The modeling for Q-20 test activities involving sonar occurred in five broad steps listed below, and was conducted based on the typical RDT&E activities planned for the Q-20 Study Area.

 2. Transmission Loss: Since sound propagates differently in these environments, separate transmission loss calculations must be made for each, in both seasons.
 The transmission loss is predicted using Comprehensive Acoustic Simulation System/Gaussian Ray Bundle (CASS-GRAB) sound modeling software.